Clinician helping a patient review blood pressure readings

 • Set up a delivery schedule.
 Order refills for the same time each month so it becomes a predictable routine rather than a scramble.

 If you manage medication for someone else, a predictable refill system can reduce last-minute stress.
 Start with this guide to building a monthly refill routine.
+But if you're coordinating care from another city, read how to manage blood pressure medication for a parent remotely.

 Summary: What to Take Away From This Guide